- CCRI’s Definition of an Educated Person

 The term “plagiarism” includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

-Any student found to have committed plagiarism misconduct is subject to the disciplinary sanctions outlined in the Student Handbook available in the Office of the Associate Vice President for Student Services or on the CCRI website.
+Any student found to have committed plagiarism misconduct is subject to the disciplinary sanctions outlined in the Student Handbook available on the Dean of Students website.

 Students may change from one CCRI program or curriculum to another through the “Change My Major” link found on the “For Students tab” in their MyCCRI account.
 In some cases, this requires approval from the academic department.
 For more information about the Health Sciences admission process, please visit Admission Guidelines for Health & Rehabilitative Sciences